Another eventful year has passed by and we would like to summarize the events, achievements and work of DoCM in the year 2019.

 DoCM members and affiliates presented more than 50 conference papers in 2020; the highest number reported so far.
 These abstracts were presented in the Nutrion 2020, SLMA 2020, APACPH 2020 and CCPSL2020 conferences.

 The highlight of the year is the launch of the ECLIPSE Project.
 This research project enabled four full time PhD degrees and to establish the largest social – epidemiology research programme in Sri Lanka.
 The Rajarata Pregnancy Cohort has completed the delivery data collection and contributed to more than half of the reserch output this year.
 In addition, the ‘Vender Intervention’ project to reduce suicides in North Central Province is ongoing.
 Leptospirosis research project (ICIDR Grant) received additional funding for capacity building and field work until February 2020.

 Awards and recognitions

-Year 2020 will be one of the most challenging year for the department with four major projects going on with more than 40 external project members.
-A top priority would be transforming the cutting edge research work to policies to contribute to better health status of Sri Lankans.
+Year 2021 will be one of the most challenging year for the department with the ongoing pandemic and four major projects going on with more than 40 external project members.
+Virtual teaching and finding new ways of undergraduate engagement in distance and online learning will be a top priority this year.
+Another major focus would be transforming the cutting edge research work to policies to contribute to better health status of Sri Lankans.
 AT the same time, scientific communication in high impact journals would be a challenge specially with limitations of APC.
 Expansion of research agenda, PG training and the curriculum will add an additional burden of work.
 However, the department will continue to focus on achieving and maintaining international standards while facilitating others to do so.